 The Inverter powers the TV and one additional labeled 110 volt receptacle.
+On units over 25' in length it also supplies power to the bedroom TV when ordered as an option.
 The inverter converts 12 volt electricity from your batteries into 110 volt power.
 The switch for the inverter is located under the monitor panel.

 Overloading the inverter will cause a automatic shut off to activate.
 Removing the load will allow the inverter to reset.